 Thank you for taking the time to learn more about GLSEN’s Ally Week and how you, as an educator, can participate.
-Launched in 2005, Ally Week is a student-powered campaign dedicated to encouraging LGBTQ students and LGBTQ educators to share what actions they need from their allies.
+Launched in 2005, Ally Week is a student-powered campaign dedicated to focusing on LGBTQ students and out LGBTQ educators and the actions they need from their allies.

 What is Ally Week?

-Ally Week is a student-organized GLSEN program in which LGBTQ students and LGBTQ educators hold a national conversation about what they need from their allies.
-Ally Week is for everyone: straight and cisgender allies to LGBTQ youth are encouraged to learn about what actions they can take to support their LGBTQ peers, educator allies use Ally Week as an opportunity to teach lessons about compassion and diversity, and LGBTQ youth can learn about how to support one another's overlapping, intersecting identities.
+Ally Week is a student-organized GLSEN program in which students hold a national conversation about the meaning of allyship.
+Ally Week is for everyone.
+Straight and cisgender allies, as well as LGBTQ youth, are encouraged to learn about what actions they can take to support their LGBTQ peers.
+Educator allies can use Ally Week as an opportunity to teach lessons about compassion and diversity.
+And LGBTQ youth can learn about how to support one another’s overlapping, intersecting identities.

 Who started Ally Week?

-In 2005, members of GLSEN's Jump-Start National Student Leadership Team came up with an idea to celebrate allies committed to ensuring safe and affirming schools for all, and to encourage students to take action to support LGBTQ students.
+In 2005, members of GLSEN’s Jump-Start National Student Leadership Team came up with an idea to encourage allies committed to ensuring safe and affirming schools for all to take action to support LGBTQ students.
 The idea turned into the first Ally Week celebrated in schools nationwide in September.